tkazec/essays/javascript-crushers-exposed/essay.md

 For future unpacking, we leave behind a copy of the original substring along with the replacement character.

 ## 3. Wrap up
 Now that the code is fully crushed, it just needs to be packaged up.
-First, we get the least used type of quote to minimize escaping in the output string:
+To start, we get the least used type of quote to minimize escaping in the output string:

 	var quote = code.split("'").length < code.split('"').length ? "'" : '"';